wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    * Kill processes before and/or after each run
    <br /><br />

+Each feature added may have logical inconsistencies with others.

+> This article presents a logical ordering of concepts presented in a succint way, as a hands-on narrated scenic tour.

 ## Get started

-1. Instantiating a Linux machine on VMWare, EC2, or other cloud.
+1. Open a Terminal on your Mac or instantiate a Linux machine on VMWare, EC2, or other cloud.

-   The script was tested on Ubuntu as well (running within VMWare Fusion on macOS), but has untested code for CentOS and Red Hat (running within EC2).
+   The sample Bash script was tested on macOS and Ubuntu (running within VMWare Fusion on macOS), but has untested code for CentOS and Red Hat (running within EC2).

-1. To avoid being asked to enter your password on every run, add yourself to the <tt>sudoers</tt> file.

-   I do not encourage the disabling of password requests by adding this line to sudoers before executing scripts:

-   <pre><strong>echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee -a /etc/sudoers
-   </strong></pre>

    ## Copy and paste invocation